liferay/liferay-docs/develop/tutorials/articles/100-tooling/03-blade-cli/05-deploying-projects-with-blade-cli.markdown

 # Deploying Projects with Blade CLI [](id=deploying-projects-with-blade-cli)

-Deploying modules to a Liferay server using Blade CLI is easy.
+Deploying @product@ projects to a Liferay server using Blade CLI is easy.
 To use the Blade `deploy` command, you must first have built a project to deploy.
+See the
-See the [Creating Projects with Blade CLI](/develop/tutorials/-/knowledge_base/7-1/creating-modules-with-blade-cli) tutorials for more information about creating Liferay projects.
+[Creating Projects with Blade CLI](/develop/tutorials/-/knowledge_base/7-1/creating-modules-with-blade-cli) tutorials for more information about creating Liferay projects.
 Once you've built a project, navigate to it in your terminal window and execute the following